ginstrom/paladin-novel/manuscript/chapter-15.md

 "You defected?"
 Thorek's voice was carefully neutral, but Gond caught the undercurrent of hope.

 "Defected, resigned, told the Crown to stuff their gold where the sun don't shine—call it what you will."
 Grimjaw's expression grew serious.
 "But when word reached me that a paladin of Alanyi had risen, that the old alliance might be renewed... well, some things are more important than steady pay."

+He gestured toward the siege engine and the wagons behind it.
+"Brought more than just myself, too.
+Three wagonloads of proper steel, bronze fittings, and enough tools to outfit a real forge.
+That little setup your man Korven's been working with—" He shook his head dismissively.
+"Good for horseshoes and nails, maybe.
+But if you're planning to take on fortified cities, you'll need weapons that can punch through stone walls."

 Gond felt the weight of expectation settling on his shoulders again, but this time it was different.
 These weren't desperate refugees seeking miracles—these were professionals, soldiers and leaders who'd made calculated decisions to join his cause.